 Body Scrub or Polish

-Another exfoliating treatment, a body scrub or polish involves massaging an abrasive product across the body, using a sugar or salt scrub (or, a product like our Stone Crop Revitalizing Body Scrub which uses both).
+Another exfoliating treatment, a body scrub or polish involves massaging an abrasive product across the body, using a sugar or salt scrub.
 These scrubs are usually mixed with oils to help hydrate the skin and keep the scrub together.
 Like dry brushing, a body scrub sloughs off dead, flaky skin and improves the circulation of blood and lymph.

 In spas, hydrotherapy is a technique which uses water to relieve discomfort and promote physical well-being.
 One of the most common water treatments is the Vichy shower. iSpa defines this shower as “a shower with five to seven vertical shower heads in which large quantities of water are showered over a spa patron while they lie in a shallow wet bed (similar to a massage table, but with drainage for the water).
 The therapist may also control a wand to assist in a more focused water massage.”
 This water treatment is relaxing and an excellent way of removing a body scrub or wrap.